joeky888/dotfile/Misc/toefl.md

 | 除此之外(負面詞 更糟的是) | and on top of that                                                     |
 | 首先其次                  | For one thing, for another thing                                       |
 | 解法是                    | the access/approach/answer/key/solution/shortcut/cut corners to Ving/N |

+(1.)
+Both the reading and the lecture discuss the ....
+While the reading proposes three reasons for this, the lecture begs to differ and addressed three reasons to argue it.
+(2.)
+Firstly, as the reading suggests, .....
+This proposal as the lecture reveals, is unlikely to be ture because ...
+(3.)
+Secondly, the reading cites that .....
+However, the lecturer still counters that ....
+(4.)
+Lastly, the reading passage maintains that... .
+Disagreeing with this argument, the lecturer says...making the writer's theory unlikely to be ture.
+(5.)
+To sum up, the professor utilized the aforementioned three reasons to counter the perspectives in the reading.

 It is a ethical dilemma whether to develop the greenfield or not.
 In my opinion, the fundamental tenet of city should comprise vital facilities, I assent to Anna's idea that the government should develop